Your SEO optimized title page contents

 Benefits of Gratitude:

 Gratitude allows you to be able to forgive and move on from challenging situations more easily.
 When we consistently focus on the positive, it can be easier to move forward when situations become difficult.
-Gratitude also increases our ability to cope with challenges as well as emotional and mental health concerns, such as stress, anxiety or depression.
+Gratitude also increases our ability to cope with challenges as well as emotional and mental health challenges.

 Increased Self-Confidence: